whitecell-dev/AXIS/docs/The95ThesesofCALYX-PY.md

     Why They’ll Relent: You made runtime checks good enough.

-📜 THE 3 HERESIES OF CALYX-PY
+📜 THE 3 HERESIES OF AXIS-PY

 (The "Fuck You" That’s Actually a "Thank You")